 The only way many of the properties of water can be explained is by understanding that water has a distinctive molecular structure—a repeating molecular pattern that is induced under unique circumstances.
 These special circumstances allow water to form a liquid crystal.
 Liquid crystals are a special phase of matter with orientational order.
 Like solid crystals, they are extremely efficient at transferring signals; the geometrically-repeating pattern provides a pathway for the efficient flow of energy and information.
 Yet, liquid crystals have significantly greater versatility than solid crystals.
 They are flexible and many times more responsive.

 Dr. Gerald Pollack, professor of bioengineering at the University of Washington has provided an enormity of evidence for water’s liquid crystalline state.
 His research has demonstrated huge (up to one meter in length) zones of crystalline water with a number of unique measurable characteristics including: molecular alignment, a negative electrical charge, greater viscosity, and an enhanced ability to absorb certain spectra of light.
 He and others have provided evidence that the liquid crystalline phase of water is more common than previously thought and that it is intimately connected with the generation and the preservation of life.
+His new book, The Fourth Phase of Water: Beyond Solid, Liquid Vapor, is brilliantly written.

 Much of the water in a healthy human body is in a liquid crystalline state.
 Many components of the body are also considered to be liquid crystals, including collagen and cell membranes.
 These tissues work cooperatively with water to create an informational network that reaches to every cell.
 The liquid crystalline organization of water accounts for the near instantaneous transfer of signals and other biological information within the human body.